 'When Night Draws In' (comic strip for MAD).

 Clive Collins was a British cartoonist and caricaturist, with a long association with Punch magazine, The Sun, Playboy and the Daily Mirror.
-His longest-running comic series was 'Lucky Jim' (1972-1982), which ran in the Sun.
-Collins' cartoons have often received awards.
+His longest-running cartoon feature was 'Lucky Jim' (1972-1982), which ran in The Sun.
+Under the pseudonym "Collie", the cartoonist also worked for The People.
+As the brother of famous pop musician Phil Collins, he also drew the comic strip inside the sleeve of the hit single 'In the Air Tonight' (1981).
+His humorous cartoons have often received awards.

 Early life and career

-Clive Collins was born in 1942 in Weston-super-Mare, a seaside town in South West England.
+Clive Hugh Austin Collins was born in 1942 in Weston-super-Mare, a seaside town in South West England.
 His brother was the famous pop singer and drummer Phil Collins (formerly a member of the band Genesis and not to be confused with American cartoonist Phil Collins).
-Clive Collins studied graphic design at the Kingston School of Art.
-Among his graphic influences are Carl Giles, Leslie Starke, George Price, Charles Addams, Charles Grave, R.B.
+In 1958, Clive Collins studied graphic design at the Kingston School of Art, and among his graphic influences were Carl Giles, Leslie Starke, George Price, Charles Addams, Charles Grave, R.B.
 Wilson, Mike Williams and George Booth.
 After graduation, Collins worked in marine insurance and appeared as a film extra.
-He contributed both to the establishment of a film and an art studio.
+Later, he helped run a film studio and was affiliated with a small art studio.

 'Brad & Alf', cartoon strip for Fletcher Schlaefli Media.